-Extra-Bond: To use the Extra-Bond, first mix the milk paint with water according to the directions in "Simple to Use" mixing section, then add an equal amount of Extra-Bond, and stir the two liquids together.
-You may actually use as little as one part Extra-Bond to two parts of milk paint, but better adhesion may be achieved using equal parts.
+Extra-Bond: To use the Extra-Bond, Mix milk paint with water according to the directions.
+Add an equal amount of Extra-Bond.
+Stir.
+You may use as little as one-part Extra-Bond to two parts of milk paint.
+Better adhesion may be achieved using equal parts.
 After the first coat is completely dry, paint a second coat of straight milk paint.
 (Extra-Bond is not necessary in the second coat.)